JDASoftwareGroup/kartothek/docs/guide/getting_started.rst

           :ref:`input_output`.

-When we do not explicitly define the name of the table and partition, ``kartothek`` uses the default table name ``table`` and generates a UUID for the partition name.
+When we do not explicitly define the name of the table and partition, Kartothek uses the default table name ``table`` and generates a UUID for the partition name.

 .. admonition:: A more complex example: multiple named tables